Title 301 | Chapter 002 | Regulation 081REG

 (1)

-A person shall apply for and obtain a valid transportation permit or permit authorization number from the department for all shipments of native wildlife, native or exotic, unless otherwise exempted by this or another administrative regulation, prior to:
+A person shall apply for and obtain a valid transportation permit or permit authorization number from the department for all shipments of native wildlife, unless otherwise exempted by this or another administrative regulation, prior to:

 (a)